 In this section, we depict graphically the relationships the corporation has with trade associations, federations, advocacy groups and other third parties who may be acting on their behalf to influence climate change policy.
 Each of the columns above represents one relationship the corporation appears to have with such a third party.
 In these columns, the top, dark section represents the strength of the relationship the corporation has with the influencer.
 For example if a corporation's senior executive also held a key role in the trade association, we would deem this to be a strong relationship and it would be on the far left of the chart above, with the weaker ones to the right.
 Click on these grey shaded upper sections for details of these relationships.
 The middle section contains a link to the organization score details of the influencer concerned, so you can see the details of its climate change policy influence.
 Click on the middle sections for for details of the trade associations.
 The lower section contains the organization score of that influencer, the lower the more negatively it is influencing climate policy.

-Climate Lobbying Overview: American Airlines appear to have mixed engagement on climate change in 2020-22.
-The organization has communicated positive top-line support for a 1.5C global warming target and actively supported policies promoting sustainable aviation fuels (SAF).
+Climate Lobbying Overview: American Airlines appear to have mixed engagement on climate change in 2021-23.
+The organization has communicated positive top-line messaging on climate policy and actively supported policies promoting sustainable aviation fuels (SAF).
 However, American appeared to support changing the global CORSIA offsetting scheme for aviation’s baseline date, reducing the emissions reduction potential of the regulation.

 Engagement with Climate-Related Regulations: American’s 2021 ESG report, published in 2022, appeared to endorse CORSIA’s goal “of achieving carbon-neutral growth in emissions after 2019”, suggesting support for weakening CORSIA’s baseline from 2019-20 emissions to 2019 emissions alone, despite that American “do not expect to be required to purchase carbon offset credits to comply with CORSIA through 2023” due to this change.
-American’s 2022 10-K report further acknowledged the risk of the EU Emissions Trading Scheme (EU ETS) and the French SAF mandate as an example of “a patchwork of complex regulatory requirements that could affect global competitors differently without offering meaningful aviation environmental improvements."
+American’s 2021 ESG report further indicates that American is unsupportive of the EU Emissions Trading Scheme (EU ETS) and the French SAF mandate as the policies are used as an example of “a patchwork of complex regulatory requirements that will often affect global competitors differently and frequently offer no meaningful aviation environmental improvements”.